onevcat/VVDocumenter-Xcode/README.md

 ## Xcode version?

 This plug-in is developed and tested in Xcode 4.6.3.
 It should work in all versions of Xcode 4.
 If you want to use it in Xcode 5 (DP3 or above), you have to make a liittle change in the plist.
 This is all what I can say under the NDA.
-And one more thing, the 'undo' is not working with Xcode 5.
+And one more thing, the 'undo' is not working happily with Xcode 5.

 ## Limitations

-There are a set of code type I hope to supprt, but now I just finished some of them.
+There are a set of code type I hope to support, but now I just finished some of them.

 * Objc Method (Done)
 * C Function (Done)